Skip to article

 Why this matters

 Malta is a country of 316 km² with a resident population of roughly 542,000.
-The relentless conversion of residential and commercial buildings into tourist accommodation is hollowing out communities — particularly in San Giljan, where nearly every other planning application seems to involve a hotel.
+The relentless conversion of residential and commercial buildings into tourist accommodation is hollowing out communities — particularly in San Ġiljan, where nearly every other planning application seems to involve a hotel.
 At the current pipeline rate, Malta would need approximately 4.7 million tourists per year for all hotels to hit 80% occupancy.
-The all-time record is 2.75 million (2019).
-Either the market will crash, or Malta will become an island where residents are outnumbered by visitors in their own neighbourhoods.
+Malta hit a record 4 million-plus arrivals in 2025 (up from the previous 2.75 million peak in 2019), but the pipeline still implies further capacity growth on top of an already-strained infrastructure.
+Either the rate of growth will slow, or Malta will become an island where residents are outnumbered by visitors in their own neighbourhoods.

 International context